From Brno follow 43 (E461) north to Lipuvka, at the city limits turn right to Blansko, on 379.

 Skalní Mlýn - Informační centrum, 67825 Blansko, Tel: +420-516-413575, Tel: +420-516-410024, Fax: +420-506-415379.
 E-mail:

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-The most characteristic thing of the cave is its entrance portal.
-Looking like an almond, it is a typical result of a fissure based solution.
+The most characteristic thing of Kateřinská jeskyně is its entrance portal.
+Looking like an almond, it is a typical result of a fissure-based solution.
 About six to eight meters wide, and at least ten meters high with a pointed arch like a gothic church.
-Most time of the day the sun shines at the white limestone rock making this the brightest place in the valley.
-The contrast to the dark brown inside of the cave is immense.
+Most time of the day the sun shines at the white limestone rock, making this the brightest place in the valley.
+The contrast to the dark brown inside the cave is immense.
 After a short narrow and rather low passage - don't panik, there is no need to duck - we reach a huge hall.

-After the short, artificially opened sump, which was once blocked by debris and clay, there is series of smaller chambers with notable speleothems.
+After the short, artificially opened sump, which was once blocked by debris and clay, there is a series of smaller chambers with notable speleothems.
 Characteristic for the Moravian karst is the brightness and beauty of the speleothems, despite growing on layers of brown clay.
-And finally we reach the second great chamber.
-This is the place with the good accoustics, and it would seat thousands of visitors, but most of the floor is covered by huge blocks and debris, and thus impassable.
+And finally we reach the second great chamber, the dómu zkázy (Doom Dome) or dóm chaosu (Chaos Dome).
+This is also a place with good acoustics, and it would seat thousands of visitors, but most of the floor is covered by huge blocks and debris, and thus impassable.
 The chamber is visited on a trail along the wall which forms a circuit along the perimeter of the hall.
 This is a place where tour groups of 50 visitors virtually get lost.